rbrtsmith/rbrtsmith.github.io/_posts/2015-09-12-getting-acquainted-with-browserify.md

 You should then follow the instructions as you are prompted, giving your project a name, license, linking to a GIT repository and so forth.
 This process will generate a **package.json** file &ndash; you can think of it like a global settings file that NPM is able to reference.
 As you install dependencies they will stored inside of a folder named **node_modules** Your dependencies will likely contain their own node_modules folder too, containing their dependencies.
-Node will cleverly recurse down the tree and load in all of the required assets to run a module.
+NPM will cleverly recurse down the tree and load in all of the required assets to run a module.
 It's not something you ever have to worry about, and is one of NPM's best features.

 You can install dependences and publish modules via the command line.
 An example to install [Lodash](https://lodash.com/) as a dependency would be: